Akhil Bharatiya Akhara Parishad: Background

+Foundation

+The Akhil Bharatiya Akhara Parishad came into being in 1954 after the stampede at the 1954 Allahabad Kumbh (which included temporary bridges built there by the government collapsing) by uniting all the participating akharas for better management of future Kumbh events.
+The leader responsible for pushing the formation of the body was Anantpuri Maharaj, secretary of the Shri Panchayati Mahanirvani Akhara.
+Two officials from each participating akhara were included in the council.
+The akharas, while they have mostly shed their violent disputes of past centuries and have good relations with one another, still strife with one another based upon competitiveness regarding their procession grandiosity, number of banners, and how they perform rituals.
+The Akhara Parishad now determines which akhara bathes first, usually based upon the size and strength of the groups.

 Politics

 While the ABAP does not participate in electoral politics, it has a position of great importance in Hindu society as a leading Hindu leadership organisation.
 At times, it has cooperated with the Vishva Hindu Parishad (VHP), a Hindu religious organisation more openly involved in politics and part of the Sangh Parivar of Hindu nationalist organisations.
 However, the ABAP has also openly criticised the VHP for raising unnecessary controversies and refused to follow an agenda set by the VHP.

 The Akhil Bharatiya Akhara Parishad had encouraged and supported the movement for the construction of a Ram Janmabhumi Temple on the site where the now-demolished Babri Mosque stood in Ayodhya.
 The place is believed to be the site of birth of the Hindu deity Rama.
 In 1989, the Nirmohi Akhara filed litigation regarding the site, and in 2010 their claim was upheld by the Allahabad High Court, which gave the akhara control of one-third of the site.
 The ABAP welcomed the verdict, asserting that it would prevent further exploitation of the issue by political parties.

 They are known to sanction anyone who misused Hinduism.